Explore Azure Monitor Azure Cosmos DB insights

 Overview

-On Overview, the table displays interactive Azure Cosmos DB metrics.
-You can filter the results based on the options you select from the following drop-down lists:
+On the Overview page, the table displays interactive Azure Cosmos DB metrics.
+You can filter the results based on the options you select from the following dropdown lists:

-Azure Cosmos DB - You can select all, a subset, or single Azure Cosmos DB resource.
+- Azure Cosmos DB: You can select all, a subset, or a single Azure Cosmos DB resource.

-Time Range - by default, displays the last 4 hours of information based on the corresponding selections made.
+- Time Range: By default, the last four hours of information are displayed based on the corresponding selections made.

-The counter tile under the drop-down lists rolls-up the total number of Azure Cosmos DB resources are in the selected subscriptions.
-There is conditional color-coding or heatmaps for columns in the workbook that report transaction metrics.
-The deepest color has the highest value and a lighter color is based on the lowest values.
+The counter tile under the dropdown lists rolls up the total number of Azure Cosmos DB resources that are in the selected subscriptions.
+Conditional color-coding or heatmaps for columns in the workbook report transaction metrics.
+The deepest color has the highest value.
+A lighter color is based on the lowest values.

-Selecting a drop-down arrow next to one of the Azure Cosmos DB resources will reveal a breakdown of the performance metrics at the individual database container level:
+Select a dropdown arrow next to one of the Azure Cosmos DB resources to reveal a breakdown of the performance metrics at the individual database container level.

-Selecting the Azure Cosmos DB resource name highlighted in blue will take you to the default Overview for the associated Azure Cosmos DB account.
+Select the Azure Cosmos DB resource name highlighted in blue to go to the default Overview for the associated Azure Cosmos DB account.

 Failures

-Select Failures at the top of the page and the Failures portion of the workbook template opens.
-It shows you total requests with the distribution of responses that make up those requests:
+Select the Failures tab to open the Failures portion of the workbook template.
+It shows you the total requests with the distribution of responses that make up those requests:

 Code | Description |